 If Flora is skiing by herself, the diehard skier in her also appreciates the no-frill resorts for affordable skiing when she doesn’t have to take care of anyone else.
 The family budgeter in her also appreciates a quiet resort like Kirkwood, where she knows everyone will have the right level of challenging yet safe terrain for a lower price point and no lift lines.
 But when she chooses a resort like that, she also steps up her role as "cruise director" and come up with ways to entertain the tadpoles.

 Heavenly still offers all of the frills, but for a cheaper price than Northstar.
-Northstar has glamorous hotels such as the Ritz Carlton, and Kirkwood has more of a range of ski lodging.
+Northstar has glamorous hotels such as the Ritz Carlton but also has more affordable ski-in/ski-out accommodations as well.
+Kirkwood Mountain Resort has more of a range of ski lodging.
 It all comes down to your budget when you choose a resort.

-Our Frog family stayed at Squaw Valley at the Resort at Squaw Creek (as low as $252 a night), and we loved the heated outdoor pool, ski concierge, ski-in/ski-out location and the shuttle to the village.
-It had many nice amenities and recreation options for a busy family and felt homey and convenient enough.
+Our Frog family stayed at the Resort at Squaw Creek near Palisades Tahoe, and we loved the heated outdoor pool, ski concierge, ski-in/ski-out location and the shuttle to the village.
 It was priced well and felt relaxing to not be in the village, but it had easy access to the après and nightlife of the village.
-The resort was close enough to visit Northstar and Homewood for day trips.
-We enjoyed checking out the North Tahoe ski resorts while getting to enjoying the ease of being in a ski-in/ski out location at Squaw Valley for the days we skied there.
+If you want to be steps from the village but still have peace and quiet with family-friendly accommodations, Squaw Valley Lodge is an affordable choice.
+If you want to hop to different North Tahoe ski resorts, then the Hyatt Regency Lake Tahoe (near the lake) is a great choice if you don't mind driving to the ski resorts each day.
 Hop over to our guides to the North Lake Tahoe ski resorts and South Lake Tahoe ski resorts to narrow down your ideal lodging and skiing locations.

 If you want to try a couple of ski resorts while you are in the area, you can save on a multi-day ticket that has access to several resorts rather than buying individual single-day tickets for each resort, which brings us to lift tickets.